Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Proposed Method

-Ideally, learning the OT-induced weights $\w_o$ removes the unobserved confounding and makes HDRC identifiable.
-However, in estimating long-term HDRC, the counterfactual prediction error is still large.
-The reason is that the regression can only be trained with one of the counterfactual outcomes (factual outcomes) while the counterfactual outcomes are infinite due to the continuous treatment and the confounding bias exists since $\X \not\Vbar A$.
-To address it, in this section, we derive the generalization bound on the counterfactual prediction error, based on the OT-based reweighted distribution of the observational dataset.
+Although the OT-induced weights $\w_o$ could remove the unobserved confounders and makes HDRC identifiable, the counterfactual prediction error about long-term HDRC is still large.
+The reason is that the regression can only be trained with the factual outcomes while the counterfactual ones are infinite due to the continuous treatment, and the confounding bias exists since $\X \not\Vbar A$.
+To address it, we now derive the generalization bound about the counterfactual prediction error based on the OT-based reweighted distribution, where the unobserved confounding bias has been removed.